iikare/nodumi/README.md

 Cross-compilation will require you to recompile `raylib` for the target platform.
 For this purpose, the included submodule must be used.
 Compiling for a linux platform does not require the use of the bundled `raylib` submodule.
 For these cases, the build process will link against the system `raylib` library.

+Live track-splitting via real-time inference using a small LSTM model is supported via `libtorch` on Linux only.
+To enable this support, use `make torch=y` while building, and ensure LibTorch is available on your system (expected at `/opt/libtorch-cpu/`, although you may have to change it manually depending on your system configuration).

 The current build script assumes you are building on a Linux environment with raylib installed in the appropriate directories (`/lib/libraylib.so` and `/usr/include/raylib.h`).
 This project should be compiler-agnostic, but for best results, use `clang`/`clang++`.
 For cross-compilation to Windows, the following tools are required: